 - testimony from medical experts, who are skilled in determining what caused a particular injury

-2. What if the victim was partially at fault?
+2. What if I was partially at fault?

 Some car crash cases are clearly the fault of one driver.
-But many of the accidents result from both the lead and rear drivers being negligent.
+Though many of the accidents result from both the lead and rear drivers being negligent.

 In Nevada, a driver who partially caused a rear-end collision may still be able to sue and recover damages: The only condition is that the other driver be at least 50% at fault.
 Any driver that is more than 50% at fault cannot recover any damages.2